17 Unique Things to do in Dawson City, Yukon

 The Paddlewheeler Graveyard is one of my absolute favorite things to do in Dawson City because it’s so unique and unusual.
 For 50 years starting at the time of the Klondike Gold Rush at the turn of the last century, paddlewheelers where the primary way that people and cargo got around in the Yukon.
 Hundreds of these boats traveled the Yukon River as well as along the Pacific Northwest Coast.

 As airplanes and roads replaced them, many were tied up next to the river across from town.
 Over time the river and especially the breakup of the river in the spring smashed them until they are now warped wreckages of their former glory.
-You can walk around (be careful!) and explore a very different time in the world of transportation.
+You can walk around and explore a very different time in the world of transportation.

 To get there, you’ll need to take the George Black ferry across the river (if you are driving Top of the World Highway you can check it out as you arrive or leave since you’ll already be taking the ferry).
 Once on the west side of the Yukon River (opposite town) go through the campground to the far side and then go a little further either through the brush (make noise and pay attention in case of bears) or beach (if the water level permits) and then you’ll see it!